tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 There are two scenarios under which you may lose a part of your funds:

-* You are a borrower (CLIP owner) and your collateral is [liquidated](broken-reference).
-You will still keep your borrowed LSDC, but your CLIP will be closed and your collateral will be used to compensate [Stability Pool](broken-reference) depositors.
+* You are a borrower (CLIP owner) and your collateral is [liquidated](/tenet-stablecoin-protocol/stability-pool-and-liquidations#what-are-liquidations).
+You will still keep your borrowed LSDC, but your CLIP will be closed and your collateral will be used to compensate [Stability Pool](/tenet-stablecoin-protocol/stability-pool-and-liquidations#what-is-the-stability-pool) depositors.
 * You are a Stability Pool depositor and your deposited LSDC is used to repay debt from liquidated borrowers.
 Since liquidations are triggered any time borrowers’ collateral drops below the minimum threshold, you will receive more collateral in return.
 However, if the collateral decreases in price and you maintain exposure, you may lose value in your total pool deposits.

-Please note that LSDC isn't perfectly pegged to the USD, and can deviate slightly in both directions under certain market conditions.
-See On Price Stability of LSDC for more details.
+Please note that [LSDC isn't perfectly pegged to the USD](/tenet-stablecoin-protocol/redemptions-and-lsdc-price-stability), and can deviate slightly in both directions under certain market conditions.

 Although the system will be diligently audited and is primarily based on tried and tested code, a hack or a bug that results in losses for the users can never be fully excluded.

 ### Is the Tenet Stablecoin Protocol a completely new codebase?

-Tenet Stablecoin Protocol has been initially forked from Liquity, a stablecoin protocol on Ethereum Mainnet.&#x20;
+Tenet Stablecoin Protocol has been initially forked from Liquity, a stablecoin protocol on Ethereum Mainnet.

-Forking from robust and time-proven codebases has several advantages with regards to security and risk of exploits being present.&#x20;
+Forking from robust and time-proven codebases has several advantages with regards to security and risk of exploits being present.

 We have extended the Liquity codebase by introducing Governance capability to set certain parameters and to upgrade contracts as we expect Tenet Stablecoin Protocol to grow and adapt to the needs of the Tenet blockchain.

-We have also added support for multiple collateral types while Liquity only works with a single collateral type, ETH. \
+We have also added support for multiple collateral types while Liquity only works with a single collateral type, ETH.

-\
-These docs are largely based on the documentation provided by Liquity protocol.&#x20;
+These docs are largely based on the documentation provided by Liquity protocol.